 a given shape and

-size.allowing you to see only about one-third of the whole stone.
+size.the diamond sitting below the setting, allowing you to see only about one-third of the whole stone.
 Marquise or pear-shaped diamonds may appear to be larger, given that more of the stone shows from the top view (looking down on the diamond).

 In choosing a shape, you’ll want to take into account the personality and preferences of the person wearing the ring.
 But if you’re unsure of what shape to choose, it may be helpful to know this: round diamonds are by far the most popular choice due to their incredible brilliance, fire, and light performance.